-Taking a cat to the vets can be a stressful experience, both for cat and owner.
+Taking a cat to the vet can be a stressful experience, both for the cat and the owner.
 However, a study published in this month’s issue of the Journal of Feline Medicine and Surgery (JFMS)1 has shown that playing cat-specific music during the visit can help.

 The use of music has become increasingly popular in human medicine, with studies showing a range of benefits, from improving motor and cognitive function in stroke patients to reducing anxiety associated with medical examinations, diagnostic procedures, and surgery.
 The benefits of music are also being investigated in cats and other animals.
 Research published previously in JFMS has indicated that cats that are under general anesthesia remain physiologically responsive to music;2 furthermore, they appear to be in a more relaxed state when played classical music, compared with pop and heavy metal.3

 In this latest study, researchers at Louisiana State University (LSU), USA, have taken the analysis of the impact of different types of music a step further by exploring the calming effects of music composed specifically for cats.
 Musical pieces that are considered pleasing to the human ear often have a beat similar to the human resting pulse rate and contain frequencies from the human vocal range.
 This principle has been extended to cat-specific music, which is composed of lines based on affiliative cat vocalizations, such as purring and suckling sounds, as well as frequencies similar to the feline vocal range, which is two octaves higher than for humans.